Kolomoki Mounds State Park in Blakely, Georgia. Photo by @westy4xer

 Are there any Georgia travel restrictions right now?

 The state’s statewide shelter in place order expired April 30, and as of June 11, the shelter in place order expired for Georgians over the age of 65, unless they are medically fragile or fall into a category as described on page 6 of Executive Order 06.29.20.02 - Empowering a Healthy Georgia.
 However, Georgians are urged to stay home whenever possible.
-This order extends Georgia's public health state of emergency through August 11, 2020, at 11:59 p.m.
+The Public Health State of Emergency remains in effect until November 9, 2020.

 If you do leave your home, you are encouraged to follow GDPH and CDC guidelines to protect yourself and others from the disease.